Connect with others who understand.

 “After copay assistance went through, my Ocrevus bill was only $5,” another member wrote.
 “I’m floored and feel like crying with relief and happiness.”

-Can You Get Copay Assistance if You Have Medicare or Medicaid?
+Can You Get Financial Help if You Have Medicare or Medicaid?

-People with Medicare Part D, which offers prescription drug coverage, may qualify for copay assistance if they meet certain requirements.
+People with Medicare Part D, which offers prescription medicine coverage, may qualify for copay assistance if they meet certain requirements.

 If you would like more information about Medicare Part D drugs and prescription coverage, call 800-633-4227 or search for your state insurance department.
-If you are eligible for both Medicare and Medicaid, you may have more options.
+If you’re eligible for both Medicare and Medicaid, you may have more options.

 Copay Accumulator Programs

 Some private health insurance plans may have a copay accumulator program.
-With these programs, the amount paid by a drug manufacturer will not count toward your deductible and out-of-pocket maximum under your health plan.
+With these programs, the amount paid by a drug manufacturer won’t count toward your deductible and out-of-pocket maximum under your health plan.

 If your health plan has a copay accumulator program, you may still owe a significant amount of money toward your deductible after reaching the maximum annual amount offered by your copay assistance program.

 Ask your insurance provider or your employer’s human resources administrator if your health plan includes a copay accumulator program.
-If so, be sure to talk to your employer if you need help paying for drugs due to high costs.
+If it does, be sure to talk to your employer if you need help paying for drugs due to high costs.

 Copay accumulator programs are controversial.
 Several states have passed or introduced legislation to ban or restrict them.